COWEN:

 Oh, I don’t read fiction.
 I don’t read contemporary

-The last contemporary fiction I had any interest in is Auntie
+fiction.
+The last contemporary fiction I had any interest

-Mame, and I’m not kidding.
-I like plays like Tennessee Williams.
+in is Auntie Mame, and I’m not kidding.
+I like plays

-writers are off in another world.
-They don’t see the world
+fiction writers are off in another world.
+They don’t

 COWEN: